 Most of our population has no idea of what America even was.
 The idea of respecting ANY institution over their own "fresh off social media" meme level opinion simply never crosses their mind.
 They are "god", and they have an opinion, and with apologies to Baron Von Raschke, "that is all the people need to know".
 I covered this lack of knowledge here.

 I do know that MPR really wanted this officers hide in the worst way.
-One comentator this week from one of the lefty schools in cities (Hamline I think) felt that "the good of the community" should overshadow mere evidence here.
+One comentator this week from one of the lefty schools in the twin cities (Hamline I think) felt that "the good of the community" should overshadow mere evidence here.
 They have been running excerpts from "74 seconds" a lot over the last 6 months. https://www.mprnews.org/topic/philandocastile

 You get impaired on weed, go drive around with a kid in the car, get stopped, have a gun on your person, and then -- likely because of the impairment, fail to follow police orders relative to the gun EXPLICITLY and ... ???
 Up to that point, the decisions are all yours, and you can take your time deciding the correct course.